 Cost of Living in Chicago — How Affordable Is the Windy City?

-From the shores of Lake Michigan to the bustling downtown, Chicago is considered by many to be a desirable place to live and work.
+From the shores of Lake Michigan to the bustling downtown, many consider Chicago to be a desirable place to live and work.
 But how much does it cost to live in this Midwest metropolis?

 With a population of about three million people, Chicago is the third most populous city in the United States, behind New York City and Los Angeles.
 Chicago is known for its cuisine (especially deep-dish pizza and Chicago-style hot dogs), architecture, museums, and sports fans.
 Read on for our comprehensive overview of the cost of living in Chicago, as well as how the city stacks up against other midwestern and coastal cities in the U.S.